 Many of my projects, particularly those focusing on 60′s and 70′s architecture, have been collaborations with Susanna Round as barbaresi & round.
 These include ‘where clouds are made‘, a project developed in response to the decommissioning of Didcot Power Station and ‘Generation Exchange‘, a collaboration with an art group from Age Concern and students from the BA Fine Art Painting course at Wimbledon College of Art.

-Community engagement and education play a key role in my practice, taking a range of forms, and aspiring to genuine and democratic approaches and processes.
+Community engagement and education play a key role in my practice, taking a range of forms, including reminiscence, inter-generational workshops and creative activities around archives.

 Some projects are documented on other websites and blogs including: